felipebravom/AffectiveTweets/docs/contribute.md

-You will need to [rebuild](../install/#building-affectivetweets)  the package and install it to use your new filter from within Weka.
+You will need to [rebuild](../install/#building-affectivetweets) and reinstall  the package to use your new filter from within Weka.